 Aggression to crime syndicates: How Bangladeshi migrants are wrecking Bengal

 New Delhi, Dec 11: The problem of illegal immigration in West Bengal has been an often discussed subject.
-In fact when a nationwide NRC was proposed, it was West Bengal Chief Minister, Mamata Banerjee who opposed it first.
+In fact, when a nationwide NRC was proposed, it was West Bengal Chief Minister, Mamata Banerjee who opposed it first.

 On Thursday, BJP chief, J P Nadda's convoy was attacked in West Bengal and the party blamed the goons of the TMC.
 During a rally held on the same Nadda said that the people of Bangladesh are coming to West Bengal and settling here, while the natives of the state are being driven out by the Trinamool Congress.

 The problem with the illegal immigrants from Bangladesh is nothing new.
 The bigger issue is that these persons no longer come to Bengal in search of jobs and livelihood.
-They run a strong crime syndicate which indulges in bomb making (Burdwan), land grabbing and the fake Indian currency racket.
+They run a strong crime syndicate which indulges in bomb-making (Burdwan), land grabbing and the fake Indian currency racket.

 How can illegal immigrants protest against citizenship law asks BJP leader